Each his neighbor they help, and to his brother he said: "Be strong!"

 Practical engineers course for 13th and 14th grade pupils

-Tens of pupils have until now been trained in four courses as electronics practical engineers, and joined the Air Force.
-The project is continued at the "Amal" College in Beer-Sheba, and preparations are under way to select appropriate candidates for the sixth course.
-This project has proven a great success: even though the number of students is not high, one has to recall that priority is given to the recruitment to fighting units, and that the yearly total of 12th grade graduates does not exceed 200-250 pupils.
+Tens of pupils have until now been trained in five courses as electronics engineers and, upon graduation, joined the Air Force.
+The project is continued at the "Amal" College in Beer-Sheba, and preparations are under way to select appropriate candidates for the eighth course.
+This project has proven a great success: while the number of graduating students is not high, the ratio of those joining fighting units is very high when measured in comparison with the total number of graduating students in Sedert, about 200-250 pupils annually.

-We consider all these requests with the utmost seriousness and respond to them positively in the measure of our best possibilities.
+Our assistance is not only with funding.
+We are all retired high-level government, academics, business, education and military professionals with extensive cumulative experience.
 Sometimes our knowledge of government institutions or influential organizations and personal links with them are sufficient to obtain the required assistance.
-Some other times, when the subject does not correspond exactly with our declared aims, we do not hesitate to contribute personally with our private moneys and help wherever we can.
-The most important for us is to be able to be helpful and solve problems – which, alas, abound.
+Some other times, when the subject does not correspond exactly with our set agenda, we do not hesitate to contribute personally with our private moneys and help wherever we can.
+What is most important for us is to be able to be helpful and solve problems.

 All our activity is run on a basis of complete voluntarism.
 There is not even one salaried member of the Association, and the professional help that we receive in legal advice or accountancy is also benevolent.

 Our account is being managed at the Ramat HaSharon branch of the Otzar HaHayal Bank, which has also accepted to assist our association by not charging any commissions or other expenses for our operations there.